 “The only medical doctor I’ve met who thinks just like me – out of the box!”

-At the mouth of the darkly mysterious Giboney Cave, and alongside a loudly bubbling brook, Sergey and I expressed gratitude for our discovery of common missions and prayed for blessings on a planned business collaboration.
-It shouldn’t seem strange for someone who’s been a shamanic healer for decades.
-Yet as a business consultant from small business to Fortune 100 level, I can’t say I’ve seen this type of narrative on business holism expressed too often.
-I’m happy to change this in my own small way.
+At the mouth of the darkly mysterious Giboney Cave, and alongside a loudly bubbling brook, Sergey and I created a beautiful ceremonial offering of gratitude and blessing.
+It shouldn’t seem strange for someone who’s been a healer and ritualist for decades.
+Yet as a business consultant whose last client was a Fortune 100 company, I can’t say I’ve had this type of experience with business holism expressed too often.
+I’m happy to be having these spirit + business experiences more and more.

-This beautiful synchronicity wasn’t the first cosmic wink in an eventful week.
+This beautiful act full of synchronicity wasn’t the first cosmic wink in an eventful week.
 Not by a long shot.

 You see, when I booked my trip to see Norm, one of my favorite mentors, I was to attend a workshop on becoming certified in Past Life Therapy.
 I’ve employed PLT – what Norm calls the single most effective form of psychotherapy in the world – for years, both personally and with clients.
 I don’t often bring it up unless a client does and sometimes it’s where things naturally head on stubborn or deeply resonating issues.
 Whether you literally believe in past lives or are simply a neuroscience junkie and understand plasticity and the power of narrative medicine, it’s hard to deny the results.

 Quite unexpectedly this workshop was canceled.
 William Shatner and friends don’t seem to have too much sympathy for canceled workshops so I had airline tickets and a hotel booked for Springfield whether I needed them or not.
 I can’t say that it was a disappointment to suddenly realize I could devote my entire week to a personal healing retreat and get Norm’s take on some lingering neuropathy after a spinal surgery I underwent in December.